Breaking Into Formula 1; Best bring the check book

-After decades of significant accomplishments in just about every form of motorsport you would think that the company name would get us anywhere we wanted or needed to go.
+One might think that after decades of significant accomplishments in just about every form of motorsport that our company name would get us anywhere we wanted or needed to go.
 At VP Racing Fuels we knew just about everyone and vice versa, or so I thought.

 When word came out that a new F1 team was being assembled, one with roots in America, I thought it made the greatest sense that an established, reputable American company should provide the race fuel for their efforts.